 3. Pay attention to your display

-Angie’s List, a company that helps people connect with local service providers, recommends grouping items together as if you were running a retail store.
+Angi (formly known as Angie's List), a company that helps people connect with local service providers, recommends grouping items together as if you were running a retail store.
 “Some of your departments might include collectibles, tools, furniture, sporting goods, decor, linens, kitchen electronics, books, toys and framed photos.”

 “Only display very large items on the ground,” adds Jennifer Snyder.
 “You want to have as much as possible at eye level.”